michal-h21/mathdimen/README.markdown

 -  `\EmptyMath` - for referencing existing images
 -  `\PictureMath` - for convesion math into image
--  `\MathMlMath` - for math without conversion - with `mathml` option it can be mathml
+-  `\MathmlMath` - for math without conversion - with `mathml` option it can be mathml

 Every one of these commands can be also configured.
 Command `\Tg<tagname>` inserts `html` tag, we use inline `css` to set vertical alignment and height using `\depth` and `\height` commands.
 All dimensions are in `em`.
 The formula for computing the dimensions is `saved dimension in pt / ConvertPoints`.
 Default `ConvertPoints`  configuration is `\Configure{ConvertPoints}{10}{em}`.